"The bigger our app grows, the more QA resources we throw at it... but it's not fixing our quality problem", said the Director of Engineering.

 "Your problem isn't a lack of resources, you have the budget and people.
 Your problem is a lack of strategy around implementing the right QA operations to scale", I replied.

 This was a conversation I had with a very large European media company.
 I met them at an event and we began discussing their approach to QA.
-They were outsourcing but the results were less than lacklustre.
+They were outsourcing but the results simply weren’t what they expected.

 The CTO admitted that they had no QA whatsoever.
-They knew they needed QA and fast (as they were already feeling the effects on their bottom line of not prioritising product quality).
+They knew they needed to add QA to their development cycle - and fast, as they were already feeling the effects on their bottom line of not prioritizing product quality.

 Both of the examples highlight something interesting - the need for companies to consider how to improve QA.

 Let’s take a look through three key points:

 - Challenges of a QA (quality assurance) process

 - 8 ways to improve software testing